webdevjeffus/dungeons-of-olde/_posts/rules/0000-01-04-challenges.md

   <li><strong>Major penalty:</strong> Task fails, and tools or equipment are destroyed, making future attempts impossible until lost tools are replaced</li>
 </ul>

-<p>Additional outcomes&mdash;whether penalties or bonuses&mdash;are determined by the gamemaster as appropriate for the circumstances.
-For example, a major bonus on a Disable Check to disarm a trap might allow the hero to recover several feet of steel wire or a few brass springs and cogs from the mechanism.
+<p>Situational outcomes&mdash;whether penalties or bonuses&mdash;are determined by the gamemaster as appropriate for the circumstances.
+For example, a major bonus on a Disable Check to disarm a trap might allow the hero to recover several feet of steel wire or a few brass springs and cogs from the mechanism, which can be used or sold after the adventure.
 A major failure on the same check might destroy the hero's lock-picking kit, preventing him from picking additional locks or disarming traps until he can replace his tools.
 Although the table makes multiple suggestions for some outcomes, only a single bonus or penalty effect should be imposed on a single attempt.</p>

+<p>In <a href="#opposed-attempts">opposed attempts</a>, the <em>target's</em> Check roll is not subject to critical outcomes.
+This is because the target's Check sets the challenge rating (CR) for the instigator's Check roll, rather than being rolled against a CR of its own.
+The instigator's Check <em>is</em> subject to critical outcomes, though, and the gamemaster may rule that a critical failure (or success) by the instigator results in a bonus (or penalty) to the target, instead of a penalty (or bonus) to the instigator.</p>

+Since Defense Checks set the challenge rating (CR) for the opposing Attack Check, rather than being rolled against a CR themselves, Defense Checks are not subject to critical outcomes (although good or bad things can happen to the defender as a result of critical hits or misses against them).

-<p>Extraordinary successes and failures on combat checks are discussed in the <a href="{{site.baseurl}}/core-rules/combat/#combat-extraordinary-outcomes">Combat rules</a>.</p>
+<p>Critical successes and failures on combat checks are discussed in the <a href="{{site.baseurl}}/core-rules/combat/#combat-critical-outcomes">Combat rules</a>.</p>

 <h5 id="effect-rolls">Effect Rolls</h5>
 <p>In some cases, a successful <a href="#check-rolls">Check roll</a> is followed by an <strong>effect roll</strong>, to determine <em>how effective</em> the success was.
 Effect rolls also use the character's Stat Die for the applicable <a href="{{site.baseurl}}/core-rules/skills/#skills">skill's Check Stat</a>.
 Depending on the circumstances, an effect roll may call for one, two, or more dice.
 Effect rolls are made with <a href="{{site.baseurl}}/core-rules/dice/#exploding-dice">exploding dice</a>, unless the rules specify otherwise.</p>